Yew Tee: Etymology and history

-Yew Tee is originally a village off Woodlands Road.
-During the Japanese Occupation of Singapore, oil was stored in the village and the village became known as Yew Tee ("oil pond" in Teochew).
+Yew Tee is originally a village off Woodlands Road, near present-day Gali Batu Depot.
+During the Japanese Occupation of Singapore, oil was stored in the village and the village became known as Yew Tee (油池, Peng'im: iu5 di5, lit. "oil pond" in Teochew).

 The village used to have more than 300 families residing there which consists mostly of farmers growing vegetables and rearing ducks and chickens.
 In the 1980s, development of the area led to the villagers moving away from Yew Tee.
+Yew Tee became a household name with the construction of the Yew Tee MRT station which is located where the village used to be, near Stagmont Ring.

+The Yew Tee Community Centre, set up in 1963 and one of Singapore's oldest community centres, closed down in 1998.
+The closure was due to under-utilisation which reflects the exodus of population from the area.

+The name of the neighbourhood of Limbang ("balance" in Malay) was derived from an old road, Lorong Limbang.
+Lorongs were common in the past before urban redevelopment such as Lorong Kebasi, Lorong Bistari and Lorong Keduang (present-day Choa Chu Kang Drive).

 Housing

 As part of the Choa Chu Kang New Town, all the apartments are built after 1993.
 Yew Tee is divided into two towns - Limbang and Yew Tee.
 Limbang has a smaller land area than Yew Tee.
-Yew Tee point serves Yew Tee residents while Limbang Shopping Center serves Limbang residents.
+Yew Tee Point serves Yew Tee residents while Limbang Shopping Center serves Limbang residents.

 Infrastructure

 Education

-To cater to the mainly young families population of three neighbourhoods, there are several primary and secondary schools in Yew Tee.
-Primary schools consist of De La Salle School, Singapore, Kranji Primary School, Unity Primary School and Yew Tee Primary School.
+There are several primary and secondary schools in Yew Tee.
+Primary schools consist of De La Salle School, Kranji Primary School, Unity Primary School and Yew Tee Primary School.
 Secondary schools consist of Kranji Secondary School, Regent Secondary School and Unity Secondary School.

 Transportation

-Yew Tee has a MRT station, Yew Tee MRT station, built in 1996 as part of the 16-km Woodlands Extension.
+Yew Tee has a MRT station, Yew Tee MRT station, opened in 1996 as part of the 16-km Woodlands Extension.
+The station is part of the city's North-South line.
 The town is served by public buses such as Service 302 and Service 307 from the Choa Chu Kang Bus Interchange.
-In Dec 2015, under the DTL2 Bukit Panjang Bus Service Enhancements, Service 979 was introduced to provide a vital link for Yew Tee residents to Bukit Panjang, the Downtown Line.
+In Dec 2015 and Mar 2025, under the DTL2 Bukit Panjang Bus Service Enhancements, Service 979 and Service 979X was introduced to provide a vital link for Yew Tee residents to Bukit Panjang, the Downtown Line.
 There are also new short-haul buses added to bring residents from Choa Chu Kang/ Yew Tee to Bukit Panjang MRT Station.